 In accordance with State of Washington guidance for institutes of higher education, Whitman College is a fully vaccinated campus community.
 As such, all visiting audience members for our 2021-2022 season must show proof of being fully vaccinated against COVID-19 upon entrance to any event at Harper Joy Theatre.
 These protocols are subject to change at the discretion of the college in response to the evolving pandemic circumstances.

 About Harper Joy Theatre

-The Harper Joy Theatre is located on the Whitman College campus south of Isaacs and between Penrose and Park Streets.
-We house two performance spaces, the 310 seat Alexander Stage and 100 seat Freimann Studio Theatre.
+Harper Joy Theatre is located on the Whitman College campus, south of Isaacs and between Penrose and Park streets.
+We house two performance spaces, the 310-seat Alexander Stage and 100-seat Freimann Studio Theater.

 Concert Director - Renée Archibald, choreographed by Renée Archibald, Peter de Grasse, and Kathleen Kelley + Christian Von Howard

 Directed by Laura Hope

 One Acts created, directed, and performed by Whitman Students